arfc/cyder/README.rst

 Assuming you have the dependencies installed correctly, installing Cyclus using github is fairly straightforward:

-- Clone the Cyclus Repo: ``git clone https://github.com/cyclus/cycamore.git``,
+- Clone the Cyclus Repo: ``git clone https://github.com/cyclus/recyle.git``,

-- to install Cyclus locally (in ``~/.local/``) just run: ``python install.py`` from cycamore folder,
+- to install Cyclus locally (in ``~/.local/``) just run: ``python install.py`` from recyle folder,

 - finally, add the following Cyclus installation path (``~/.local/cyclus``) to the **bottom** on your ``$PATH``.